 ATTENTION: the lobby will be closed until further notice.
 If you bring a patient to our Center, please remain in your vehicle, and a staff person will come to greet you.

 I Found a Raccoon

 WARNING! – Raccoons can contract rabies.
 Do not touch a raccoon until you have spoken Greenwood Wildlife.

 If you have found an injured or sick adult raccoon, call your local Animal Control Officer or Greenwood Wildlife (303) 823-8455.
 If you are having issues with a nuisance raccoon, visit our humane solutions page.

 What to Do

-If you know the raccoon is orphaned, call Greenwood Wildlife at (303) 823-8455.
+If you suspect the raccoon is orphaned, call Greenwood Wildlife at (303) 823-8455 before attempting rescue.

 Video of raccoon reunite in action:

 For a sound loop of a baby Raccoon calling it’s mother – CLICK HERE.
-It is helpful to leave this playing next to the reunite box to attract the mother (see Rescue a Raccoon instructions below).
+It is helpful to leave this playing next to the reunite box to attract the mother (see Rescue a Raccoon instructions above).